John W. Campbell: Views

-Slavery, race, and segregation
+Race, slavery and segregation

-Green wrote that Campbell "enjoyed taking the 'devil's advocate' position in almost any area, willing to defend even viewpoints with which he disagreed if that led to a livelier debate".
-As an example, he wrote:
+Green wrote how Campbell "enjoyed taking the 'devil's advocate' position in almost any area, willing to defend even viewpoints with which he disagreed if that led to a livelier debate".
+As an example, Green wrote:

 [Campbell] pointed out that the much-maligned 'peculiar institution' of slavery in the American South had in fact provided the blacks brought there with a higher standard of living than they had in Africa ...
 I suspected, from comments by Asimov, among others – and some Analog editorials I had read – that John held some racist views, at least in regard to blacks.

 However, Green also said about this stance that "rapidly increasing mechanization after 1850 would have soon rendered slavery obsolete anyhow.
 It would have been better for the USA to endure it a few more years than suffer the truly horrendous costs of the Civil War."

-In a June 1961 editorial called "Civil War Centennial", Campbell argued that slavery had been a dominant form of human relationships for most of history and that the present was unusual in that anti-slavery cultures dominated the planet.
+In a June 1961 editorial called "Civil War Centennial", Campbell noted slavery had been a dominant form of human relationships for most of history.
+He also took the position the present was unusual in how anti-slavery cultures dominated the planet.

 It's my bet that the South would have been integrated by 1910.
 The job would have been done – and done right – half a century sooner, with vastly less human misery, and with almost no bloodshed ...
 The only way slavery has ever been ended, anywhere, is by introducing industry ...
 If a man is a skilled and competent machinist – if the lathes work well under his hands – the industrial management will be forced, to remain in business, to accept that fact, whether the man be black, white, purple, or polka-dotted.

-According to Michael Moorcock, Campbell suggested that some people preferred slavery.
+According to Michael Moorcock, Campbell suggested some people preferred slavery: